 Mental illness among homeless people is nothing new.
 On any given morning, a few minutes in a downtown bagel shop will produce backpackers breakfasting on sugar packets and conversing with invisible friends.

-The Pikes Peak United Way identified 179 severely mentally ill homeless residents during its 2011 Homeless Point in Time Survey – 60 of those living on the street full time.
-That number seems pretty constant over the past few surveys.
+The Pikes Peak United Way identified nearly 300 severely mentally ill homeless residents during its 2013 Homeless Point in Time Survey – 103 of those living on the street full time.
+That number is considerably higher than last year.

 People living on the street cost society a bundle.
 Many suffer from addictions and mental and physical ailments requiring more healthcare services than their sheltered counterparts.
 Because help is scarce or inaccessible, they end up in expensive emergency rooms or hospital beds.

 That’s not to say that strides haven’t been made.
 Housing First, a model brought to Colorado Springs from New York City, presupposes housing as a right and requirement for mental health stability.
 As such, the focus is on getting people in housing first and then helping them with their physical and mental issues.